BFPC Logo Frequently Asked Questions:

 Can I bring my pet’s bed?:

 Yes.
-Clean beds or blankets from home are encouraged because it makes their area "homier".
-This goes a long way in relaxing your pet.
+Bedding from home is encouraged because it makes their area "homier".
+This goes a long way in relaxing your pet and giving them something to lie on that they are familiar with.

 Can I bring toys from home for my dog?:

 Certainly!
 Toys also make your pet's environment homier.
 Oversized toys are best because they won’t slide under the kennel fencing and get away from your dog.
-All toys and treats are stored in your pet's personal storage bin, given at our discretion and as long as you are comfortable allowing your dog toys, so are we.
+As long as you are comfortable allowing your dog toys, so are we.
 Over long stays we will rotate your pet's toys to keep them mentally stimulated.
 There are some toys and treats we don't recommend.
 An example of those would be toys filled with plastic BB’s, flat rawhide chips and smoked (cooked) bones.

 Can I bring my pet’s food?: